seomoz/SEOmozAPISamples/python/README.md

 Python Mozscape API
 ====================

+Python 3 support(not tested for anchor text).
 For more information on the Mozscape API in general, please consult the [Mozscape API Help](https://moz.com/help/guides/moz-api)

 General